pushkar100/notes-system-design/3-Designing-data-intensive-applications.md

 ### ACID standards

+The business rule being protected is often called an **invariant**: something that must remain true, such as `balance >= 0` or `paid = true` implying that a payment record exists.
+ACID mechanisms help preserve invariants, but the database cannot invent the business rule; the application or schema must define it.

-To ensure transactions are ***safe***, databases follow the **ACID** standards
+To ensure transactions are **_safe_**, databases follow the **ACID** standards

-1. **Atomicity (The Abort Button)**: It is NOT about speed or multi-threading; it guarantees *abortability*—an "all-or-nothing" safety net.
+1. **Atomicity (The Abort Button)**: It is NOT about speed or multi-threading; it guarantees _abortability_—an "all-or-nothing" safety net.
 If a transaction fails midway, the database rolls back all changes to prevent partial corruption, ensuring the system remains clean as if the attempt never happened..

 ```
 Step 1: Write A  --> Done.
 Step 2: Write B  --> Error!
 (Disk Full)